 Contact the database library if you are interested in a state slice, or a single database (such as the SHR).

 - Sources on Crime Victims

 This tipsheet is filled top to bottom with sources on crime victims, including journalism organizations and general crime statistics.

-Gabrielson's tipsheet addresses identifying the shortcomings in data - specifically criminal justice data.
-Gabrielson points out common mistakes made when using the data, and how to avoid them.
+Gabrielson’s tipsheet addresses identifying the shortcomings in data – specifically criminal justice data, including common mistakes made when using the data and how to avoid them.

 Statistically, speaking, from a crime standpoint, Orange County is a tide pool in a turbulent ocean.
 None of the county’s large cities ranks among the most crime-ridden communities in California.
 And crime rates elsewhere in the nation dwarf those in the county according to a Register analysis of the FBI’s Uniform Crime Report.

 This investigation used FBI Uniform Crime Report data to show that most of the crime in Tucson occurs in the North side of the city.
 The violence — which can be explained by a combination of poverty, prostitution, drug dealing and strip clubs — is so bad that many people choose to move away rather than work to change the situation.
 The findings contradict the perception that the predominately Hispanic South side of Tucson, where gang violence is prevalent, is the most dangerous area of the city.

 - Deadly force: An investigation of D.C. police shootings